Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - Suggested actions:
   - Make sure that requests and responses include SIP version "SIP/2.0" in the Request-URI, Via header, and other relevant headers.
 For more information, see [Direct Routing - SIP protocol](/microsoftteams/direct-routing-protocols-sip).

+## 549018 504 Unable to deliver INVITE: Invalid Request/Response line

+- Microsoft response code: **549018**
+- SIP response code: **504**
+- Suggested actions:
+  - The error might be represented by slightly different related response code phrases.
+However, this error in general means malformed SIP message - something is wrong with SIP message received from customer's SBC.
+Check the SBC configuration to determine why it offers invalid/unsupported SIP message format (e.g. missing FROM header, invalid CSeq header) in request to Microsoft

 ## 569002 504 Unable to deliver INVITE: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond

 - Microsoft response code: **569002**